Cinco de Mayo for Kids.

 Cinco de Mayo (SINK-oh DAY MY-OH) is the biggest Mexican holiday in the United States.
 It is a special day to honor and celebrate the Mexican heritage and culture.
 The 5th of May (“Cinco de Mayo” in Spanish) was the day in 1862 when the Mexican army won an unlikely victory over the French forces at the Battle of Puebla.
 The anniversary of that date is a time to celebrate freedom and liberty.
+If you want to find out more about the history of Cinco de Mayo, take a look at this great explanation from Mommy Maestra.

 Personally, I look forward to the 5th of May each year to be able to celebrate my love for the Latino culture.
 I taught at an American International School in Guatemala for many years and remember fondly the parades, dancing, music, fireworks, and food.
 The sights and sounds of these spectacular Spanish holidays are enriching and unforgettable.